 Minor Spills Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Wear impervious gloves and safety glasses.
+Avoid breathing dust and contact with skin and eyes.
+Wear protective clothing, gloves, safety glasses and dust respirator.
 Use dry clean up procedures and avoid generating dust.
-Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
-Do NOT use air hoses for cleaning Place spilled material in clean, dry, sealable, labelled container. ·

-Moderate hazard.

-- ► CAUTION: Advise personnel in area. - ▶ Alert Emergency Services and tell them location and nature of hazard. - Control personal contact by wearing protective clothing. - Prevent, by any means available, spillage from entering drains or water courses. - Major Spills ▶ Recover product wherever possible. - FIF DRY: Use dry clean up procedures and avoid generating dust.
+Sweep up, shovel up or Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
+Place spilled material in clean, dry, sealable, labelled container.
+Major Spills Moderate hazard.
+CAUTION: Advise personnel in area.
+Alert Emergency Services and tell them location and nature of hazard.
+Control personal contact by wearing protective clothing.
+Prevent, by any means available, spillage from entering drains or water courses.
+Recover product wherever possible.
+IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
-IF WET: Vacuum/shovel up and place in labelled containers for disposal. - ALWAYS: Wash area down with large amounts of water and prevent runoff into drains. - If contamination of drains or waterways occurs, advise Emergency Services.
+IF WET: Vacuum/shovel up and place in labelled containers for disposal.
+ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
+If contamination of drains or waterways occurs, advise Emergency Services.